 In these challenging times, it’s no longer enough to target a few, select purchasers and develop products for that clientele.
 The key ingredient that most leaders overlook while serving their clients is a thoughtful and planned Customer Strategy.

 A robust Customer Strategy entails speaking the language of the customers, knowing how to anticipate their needs, working closely with them, and coming up with solutions to problems that have not been stated yet.
 This necessitates concentrating on developing long-term value and experiences for the customers, required offerings, channels, operating model, and capabilities.

-To be effective and to stay ahead of the curve, leaders need to pay attention to the following 10 principles while developing their Customer Strategy.
+To be effective and to stay ahead of the curve, leaders need to pay attention to the following 10 principles for their Customer Strategy development.
 These 10 principles of Customer Strategy are familiar to most people, yet few observe them with the level of skill required in this age of disruption:

 - Innovate with Speed and Judgment

 - Link Customer Strategy to the Organizational Identity

 - Focus on Core Customers

 - Develop a Delivery Strategy

 Let’s take a deeper look at the first 5 principles.